History OldeEnglishBulldogge

 However, this does not mean that it excludes or cannot be achieved and realized

-Bulldog Alternative.
+in other lines of Bulldog Alternative.
 It would be presumptuous to consider these

 O.E.B.’s as bad dogs!